TWEAKS+inspiration : Spring Cleaning, etc

 Have to say that was a satisfying two-hour project.

 The second project was much more exciting for me.
-I told the men doing the work that getting new glass was better than Christmas.
+I told the men doing the work that getting new window glass was better than Christmas.
 (Maybe I shouldn't have said that based on their reactions)

 The Milgard installers came two weeks ago.
 Once Lennie was installing this window two stories up, I understood why scaffolding was necessary for his safety.